What is a pessary?

 At your return visit, if the pessary is successfully controlling your symptoms and you like it, we will either teach you to remove and reinsert it yourself or you can follow up with one of our advanced practice nurses every three to four months.
 Sometimes patients need to try several different pessaries to find the right size.
 You can remain sexually active and still use a pessary in most cases.

 How successful is pessary therapy?

 Most women with pelvic organ prolapse and or urinary incontinence can be successfully fitted with a pessary.
-The goal of a successful pessary fitting is to adequately control symptoms related to pelvic organ prolapse (the sensation of a bulge in the vagina) and urinary incontinence (leaking urine with activities such as coughing, laughing, running, etc) without discomfort.
-It is important to remember that while pessary therapy is effective at managing the symptoms of prolapse and or incontinence, it does not reverse the process of these pelvic floor disorders.
+The goal of a successful pessary fitting is to adequately control symptoms related to pelvic organ prolapse (the sensation of a bulge in the vagina) and urinary incontinence (leaking urine with activities such as coughing, laughing, running, etc.) without discomfort.
+It is important to remember that while pessary therapy is effective at managing the symptoms of prolapse and of incontinence, it does not reverse the process of these pelvic floor disorders.
 Thus, once a pessary is removed, women will have recurrence of their pelvic floor symptoms.

 Are there risks or side effects associated with a pessary?

 Using a pessary for pelvic organ prolapse or stress urinary incontinence is very safe.
 There are no risks associated with using a pessary as long as you follow up with your urogynecologist or advanced practice nurse as recommended.
 Sometimes if the pessary is worn for a long period of time, the vagina may develop a small pressure sore.
 If this happens, your urogynecologist may ask you to remove it for two to four weeks and/or use vaginal estrogen.
 Some women also have an increased amount of vaginal discharge, which is normal.